aktsonthalia/aktsonthalia.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Trustworthy Machine Learning
-  - Robustness
+  - Vision-language models
-  - OOD Generalization
+  - Embedding spaces
-  - Causality in ML
-  - Parameter Spaces
+  - Parameter spaces

 # Education to show in About widget
 education: